By Mary Stanton Knight

 University of Mississippi

-To make a gift to the Dr. Jesse L. White Jr. Fund for the Center for Inclusion and Cross-Cultural Engagement send a check, with the fund’s name noted in the memo line, to the University of Mississippi Foundation, 406 University Ave., Oxford, MS 38655; or give online at https://give.olemiss.edu.
+The Carolyn Ellis Staton Student Travel Fund is open to support from businesses and individuals.
+Gifts can be made by sending a check, with the fund’s name noted on the memo line, to the University of Mississippi Foundation, 406 University Ave., Oxford, MS 38655, or by giving online at https://umfoundation.com/statontravelfund.